1894 Forfarshire by-election: The campaign and candidates

-Results
+Result

 Ramsay was elected by a majority of 288 votes.
 The size of the majority was unexpected and caused jubilation among the Unionists and despair among the Liberals.
 It was felt that where the Unionists had been highly organised, the Liberals had been lax in their campaigning.

 The Unionist victory was short-lived, however.
 At the general election held in the following year, the Liberals learned from their mistakes.
 The preferred local candidate, Martin White, was this time selected, and the seat regained by the party.